 “Barbas” Meaning

-The name Barbas or Marbas likely comes from Latin or even older languages.
+The name Barbas likely comes from Latin or even older languages.
 One common theory is that it comes from the Latin word ‘barba,’ which means ‘beard.’
 This could refer to the lion’s mane, which looks like a beard, or to the way philosophers and experts in mechanical arts were often shown with beards in medieval times.

 In many occult texts, the name is used interchangeably with Marbas.
-Some scholars think this might be a variant of a pagan god’s name or a local spirit added to Christian demonology during the Middle Ages.
+Some researchers think this might be a variant of a pagan god’s name or a local spirit added to Christian demonology during the Middle Ages.

 The names Barbas and Marbas appear in different translations of the Pseudomonarchia Daemonum and the Ars Goetia.
 Reginald Scot’s The Discoverie of Witchcraft (1584) uses ‘Barbas,’ while later English versions of the Lesser Key of Solomon use ‘Marbas.’